 In this trip report, I review my flight on British Airways in European Business Class from London Heathrow (LHR) to Nice Airport in France.
-After spending the last month knocking British Airways for their rather stingy afternoon tea offering along with the horror of bed bugs being found on board… I am very very happy to report some good news.
+I am very, very happy to report some good news.

-My flight from London Heathrow to Nice left at 13.55 in the afternoon on Saturday 10th February.
+My flight from London Heathrow to Nice left at 1:55 pm in the afternoon on Saturday 10th February.
 Pre-flight I stopped by the British Airways Galleries Lounge at Heathrow Terminal 5.
-The flight left around 5 minutes late but the jolly pilot was keen to share that we would make up the time en route.
+The flight left around 5 minutes late, but the jolly pilot was keen to share that we would make up the time en route.

 Recent changes include BA’s humorous new safety video with a selection of famous British Actors.
 The video feels mildly amusing, but the length did not.
 It dragged on forever, plus, assuming the actors were not working for free, I am not sure how I feel about British Airways paying all these famous names whilst squishing even more seats on-board.